-The Park Creek Station Wetland Mitigation Bank preserves, restores and enhances wetlands for the purpose of providing compensatory mitigation credits in advance of unavoidable impacts to wetlands or other aquatic resources.
+The Park Creek Station Wetland Mitigation Bank preserves, restores and creates wetlands for the purpose of providing compensatory mitigation credits in advance of unavoidable impacts to wetlands or other aquatic resources.

-The 200-acre mitigation bank site in Colorado was selected because there is excellent and unique potential to improve wetland, riparian and stream functions on the site that has significant natural, cultural and open space values.
-This type of site helps consolidate small, fragmented wetland compensation projects into large contiguous preserves, which have much higher wetland values.
+The 240-acre mitigation bank site in Colorado was selected because there is excellent and unique potential to improve wetland and riparian functions on the site that has significant natural, cultural and open space values.
+This type of site helps consolidate small, fragmented wetland compensation projects into large contiguous preserves, which have much higher ecological values.

 The establishment of Park Creek Station Wetland Mitigation Bank is expected to result in: